 Gangotri Dham is the Dham represented by the Goddess Ganga and the second destination to the visit on the Chota Char Dham.
-It is where the river Ganga is originated from the Himalayas.
+It is where the river Ganga originated from the Himalayas.
 It is a beautiful place to find inner peace.

 Kedarnath is the home of Lord Shiva.
 It is situated on the banks of Mandakini River, along the perspective of this place of refuge against its freezing establishment is marvelous.

-Badrinath, named after Lord Vishnu, and is situated along the banks of the Alaknanda River.
-It is the most vital Char Dham circuit because it comes under both the Main Char Dhams and the Chota Char Dham of India It is surrounded by the Garhwal Hill, making the area more lively and remotely holy for the visitors.
+Badrinath, named after Lord Vishnu, is situated along the banks of the Alaknanda River.
+It is the most vital Char Dham circuit because it comes under both the Main Char Dhams and the Chota Char Dham of India It is surrounded by Garhwal Hill, making the area more lively and remotely holy for visitors.

 Step by Step Journey tips to Chota Char Dham

-Dooj is considered as the best time to visit the four Dhams.
+Dooj is considered the best time to visit the four Dhams.
 But one can visit the four Dhams anytime according to their suitability.
 The trip of the full-scale yatra of the Chota Char Dhams will take up to 10 – 13 days.
-There are many redirections to reach every Dham of Uttrakhand depending upon your travel journey you chose to follow.
+There are many redirections to reach every Dham of Uttrakhand depending upon the travel journey you chose to follow.

 Barkot along the way to Uttarkashi which is just around 100 km from the Gangotri Dham.
 Kedarnath can be traveled through Rudraprayag.
 To spice up the travel experience you can also Best 4 Dham charter service.

 For convenience, the best choices to stay near the Dhams are the Char Dham camps or Swiss houses.
 They are generally equipped with all the necessities and features.
 There are other options too that are more expensive than Swiss camps are the GMVN’s tents.
-Anyone can visit the Char Dham as there is no fixed age limit, the upheld age zone is some spot in the extent of 7 and 65 years.
-Due to the presence of all the Char Dhams at high elevation, all the Char Dham Camps are well equipped with emergency treatment boxes and oxygen chambers, in case of an emergency.
-The Dham yatra has two ways to reach the temples – a 6 km adventurous road from Jankichatti to Yamunotri, or a 21 km single way road from Gaurikund to Kedarnath, so shoes with extraordinary grip and hold is a requirement.
+Anyone can visit the Char Dham as there is no fixed age limit, the upheld age zone is some spot between the extent of 7 and 65 years.
+Due to the presence of all the Char Dhams at high elevations, all the Char Dham Camps are well equipped with emergency treatment boxes and oxygen chambers, in case of an emergency.
+The Dham yatra has two ways to reach the temples – a 6 km adventurous road from Jankichatti to Yamunotri, or a 21 km single-way road from Gaurikund to Kedarnath, so shoes with extraordinary grip and hold are a requirement.
 Horses, Pithus, and Palkis are present for people who are aged or unfit to travel.
-The air at Chota Char Dham is at moderate speed and flow from April to June.
+The air at Chota Char Dham is at moderate speed and flows from April to June.
 Winters are very cold in these Char Dhams.
-The air gets colder and thusly as we go the temples therefore coats, sweaters, gloves, and socks are required while you are on this trip.
+The air gets colder and thusly as we go to the temples therefore coats, sweaters, gloves, and socks are required while you are on this trip.
 The Chota Char yatra is associated with encountering that dream.
-This journey to the Chota Char Dham can be tiring and might be not for the weak person but once you reach there and visit all the Dhams trust me on that it is one of a lifetime experience.
+This journey to the Chota Char Dham can be tiring and might be not for the weak person but once you reach there and visit all the Dhams trust me that it is a lifetime experience.